Imani Coppola: Personal life

 Coppola lives in Bedford-Stuyvesant with her cat.
-She records out of her own home studio, but at one time shared a rehearsal space with Bob Dylan who commented that her practice was disturbing him.
+She records in her own home studio, but at one time shared a rehearsal space with Bob Dylan who commented that her practice was disturbing him.

 She has commented that she struggles with the modern demands for accessibility in the music world, such as online interviews and video blogs.
 In making choices in her own life, she has stated that she is torn between respect and resentment at the legacy left by her parents, explaining, "My parents are both artists and we starved, we went through a lot of difficulty growing up because of their choices in life [...]
 When it comes down to making important decisions about my life and my foundation, you know, their artistic side haunts me.
 Like maybe I should just do what they did."

 Coppola is also a talented painter and commented that her visual art brought in more income than her music in 2018.

 Imani means 'faith', and Coppola deeply connects to spirituality including tarot reading and witchcraft.